 For hikes with waterfalls exclusively, make sure to check out my comprehensive guide to the Best Waterfalls in Cairns and Surrounds.
-Also, if you’re up for other ideas for things to do in the area, I’ve written a full travel guide to Cairns as well as a comprehensive accommodation guide for where to stay too.
+Also, if you’re visiting the area, I’ve written a full travel guide to Cairns as well as a comprehensive accommodation guide for where to stay too.

 It’s also important to note that many of the hikes and trails included in this list are a fair drive from Cairns CBD itself.
 This is because some of the best trails and rainforests are, of course, not going to be within walking distance of town.
 Nevertheless, this list will still be useful for those who are basing themselves in Cairns and looking for epic day trips or sunrise/sunset missions.